raspberrypilearning/stress-ball-testing/en/quiz1/question_2.md

 You added the Ball sprite to your project and used the Paint Editor to add eyes and hair.

-How did you open the Paint Editor?
+How do you open the Paint Editor?

 --- choices ---

-- ( ) Code tab.
+- ( ) Click on the Code tab.
 ![Code tab image](images/quiz Q2 A1.png)

   --- feedback ---